-The dates that define Steve Bannon's sharp rise and fall
+Charting Steve Bannon's sharp rise and fall

 But Bannon did strike gold in one big way - by negotiating a share of the profits in a new television show, Seinfeld, in 1993.
 The show ran for nine seasons and was widely syndicated - in November 2016, Forbes estimated that Bannon, if he owned only a 1% share in the show's profits, would have earned $32.6m (£24m) by that point.

-After returning to the US from Shanghai in 2008 feeling the Bush administration was a "disaster", Bannon was struck by what he described to the New Yorker as "this phenomenon called Sarah Palin".
+After returning to the US from the Chinese city of Shanghai in 2008 feeling the Bush administration was a "disaster", Bannon was struck by what he described to the New Yorker as "this phenomenon called Sarah Palin".
 Bannon warmed to the brand of populism employed by the Alaskan governor picked as John McCain's Republican running mate in the 2008 presidential race.

 That populist wave would come crashing to shore with Trump's participation in the 2016 election, a wave Bannon proudly rode the whole way.
 In Trump, he recognised a willing outlet for his idea that, according to Wolff, "the new politics was not the art of compromise, but the art of conflict".